KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0528.md

 ## Summary

 This week was planned as the last week for the first (Preparation) and second (Gaining control of the system) parts in my [GSoC 2018 proposal](https://docs.google.com/document/d/1v3yA4rkex5DGiPmdlXOSse5QZrZAL8QDJFNY2fFAMRY/edit).
-I'm pleased to announce that I've successfully hit the target as planned: a video demonstration of the work posted on Twitter can be watched [here](https://twitter.com/KireinaHoro/status/1000328318497902593).
+I'm pleased to announce that I've successfully hit the target as planned: a video demonstration posted on Twitter can be watched [here](https://twitter.com/KireinaHoro/status/1000328318497902593).

 Reading and following the instructions in the following articles in order would form a complete, detailed tutorial to reproduce the work up to this point: